BexB1/mit-front-end-next-steps-bootcamp/Day_1/html1.md

 <img src="./img/lake.jpeg" style="max-width:100%;">
 ```

 Inline CSS is when you attach the CSS styling directly to the tag of the HTML element it affects.
-Shortly we'll make some style sheets and move all of our styling into there, but for now this is a temporary solution to our image sizing problem.
+Shortly we'll make some style sheets and move all of our stylings into there, but for now, this is a temporary solution to our image sizing problem.

 # <span id="three">4.
 Using comments</span>